microsoft/vscode-wiki/Issues-Triaging.md

 ## Assigning a Milestone

 In addition to milestones representing our iterations and releases such as **`November 2019`**, we have three milestones with special meaning:
-- Issues assigned to **`Backlog`**: Our team wants to implement the feature request/fix the issue.
+- Issues assigned to **`Backlog`**: Our team is in favor of implementing the feature request/fix the issue.
 The issue is not yet assigned to a concrete iteration.
+If and when a Backlog item is scheduled for a concrete iteration depends on how well the issue aligns with our **[Roadmap](https://github.com/microsoft/vscode/wiki/Roadmap)**.
+We review and update our roadmap at least once every 12 months.
+The Backlog helps us shaping our Roadmap but it is not the only source of input.
+Therefore, some Backlog items will be closed as **out-of-scope** once it becomes clear that they do not align with our Roadmap.
 - Issues assigned to **`On Deck`**: Our team wants to implement the feature/fix the issue.
 The issue is on the short list to be assigned to a concrete iteration.
 Note: **`On Deck`** is used sparsely.
 More commonly, issues go from **`Backlog`** directly to concrete iterations.
 - Issues assigned to **`Backlog Candidates`**: Our team does not intent to implement the feature request/fix the issue but wants the community to weigh in before we make our final decision.
 See also [Managing Feature Requests](#managing-feature-requests).